pedro-abundio-wang/deep-learning/3 structuring-machine-learning-projects/Readme.md

 - B: Detect pedestrians
 - C: Plan path for car

 Following the procedure described above, suppose you test out your car on a closed track and find a case where the car chooses a more jarring steering direction than a skilled driver would.
-In the self-driving world, such a case is usually called a **scenario**.
 You would then:

 - Try manually modifying A (detecting cars)’s output to be a “perfect” output (e.g., manually go in and tell it where the other cars are).
 Run the rest of the pipeline B, C as before, but allow C (plan path) to use A’s now perfect output.
 If the algorithm now plans a much better path for the car, then this shows that, if only A had given a better output, the overall algorithm’s output would have been better; Thus, you can attribute this error to component A. Otherwise, go on to next.
 - Try manually modifying B (detect pedestrian)’s output to be the “perfect” output for B. If the algorithm now gives a correct output, then attribute the error to component B. Otherwise, go on to next.